CBG: A Lesser-Known, Extraordinary Cannabinoid

 CBG and the Endocannabinoid System

-An increasing number of studies are being done on the cannabinoids of the cannabis plant, with more and more evidence pointing to a number of benefits that they can provide the human body.
+An increasing number of studies are being done on the cannabinoids of the cannabis plant.

 Like CBD and THC, CBG’s effects on the body and mind have to do with its interaction with our body’s natural endocannabinoid system.